AnthonyThomahawk/E-Shop/README.md

 * Svelte and Sveltekit for front-end

 The back-end is written without the use of any API libraries, and uses standard Go libraries to create and send the HTTP requests to the front end while having CORS.
 It also uses GORM to communicate with the database.
-Lastly, user authentication is implemented using JSON web tokens and passwords are hashed using SHA-256 hasing algorithm.<br>
+Lastly, user authentication is implemented using JSON web tokens and passwords are hashed using SHA-256 hashing algorithm.<br>
 <br>The front-end is written in Svelte and uses Vite as its development server.
 It also uses the Axios HTTP client for receiving the HTTP requests from the API.
 # Live demo (release)
 The latest version of the app is currently hosted on: <br>